btclaw/btclaw-miner/README.md

 **Q: What is a Batch Transfer?**
 Multiple sell orders combined into one transaction using `NXS:BATCH`.
 More gas-efficient than separate transfers.

+**Q: What changed in v3.3?**
+The complete TwoRoundProof is now embedded in the on-chain Witness JSON.
+The Indexer independently recomputes and verifies every proof, eliminating the possibility of minting with fabricated proof hashes.

 ---

 ## Links